Curtin-Open-Knowledge-Initiative/coki-ries/docs/installation.md

 * bigquery.tables.update
 * bigquery.jobs.create

-Once you have your keyfile, store it in a safe location outside the project directory (to avoid accidentally committing it to version control).
-The keyfile should be in JSON format and should look something like this:
+Once you have your [keyfile], store it in a safe location outside the project directory (to avoid accidentally committing it to version control).
+You can symlink it to a local installation, or bind-mount it to a docker container.
+The [keyfile] should be in [JSON] format and should look something like this:

 ```json
 {